Metapelma archetypon: Description

 The holotype of Metapelma archetypon is 7.7 mm in length when the ovipositor is excluded.
 Several areas of the female are obscured or missing, with the dorsal mesosomal and part of the gastral structures covered by a white substance.
-The termial sections of both antenna and three of the legs are missing and both hind tarsi have the apical three segments detached but still present.
+The terminal sections of both antenna and three of the legs are missing and both hind tarsi have the apical three segments detached but still present.
 Also missing is the terminal section of the ovipositor sheaths.
 The forewings are hyaline in coloration.
 While M. archetypon has a deeply divided upper and lower mesepimeron separating the acropleuron and metapleuron, a feature found only in Metapelma, the shapes of the hind legs and head are closer to the general morphology of the subfamily Neanastatinae.
 The basal Neanastatinae groundplan is thought to have been modified in the modern genera in the subfamily.
 Although not confirmed shape of the ovipositor and relationship in the genus Metapelma suggests M. archetypon was parasitic on wood-boring beetles.